 For those who itemize deductions, contributions to qualified charities are deductible within limits based on your AGI.
 (You can carry over any nondeductible excess for up to five years.)
 AGI limits:

-• For 2023, you can elect to deduct cash donations to a qualified charity up to 60% of your AGI.
+• For 2024, you can deduct cash donations to a qualified charity up to 60% of your AGI.

 • Donations of capital gains property, such as appreciated stock, generally are limited to 30% of AGI.